-Baby teeth are more prone to decay due to a thinner enamel (protective layer of teeth) and higher consumption of sweets.
+Baby teeth are more prone to decay due to their thinner enamel (protective layer of teeth) and higher consumption of sweets.
 Dental hygiene is important for the following reasons:

 - Baby teeth maintain the space for permanent teeth.

-- They help in chewing and speaking clearly.
+- They help with chewing and speaking clearly.

 - Healthy, well-aligned teeth are aesthetically pleasing and boost a child’s confidence.